Joseph Bogen

-Joseph E. Bogen, M.D.
-(July 13, 1926 – April 22, 2005) was a neurophysiologist who specialized in split brain research and focused on theories of consciousness.
+Joseph E. Bogen (July 13, 1926 – April 22, 2005) was an American neurophysiologist who specialized in split brain research and focused on theories of consciousness.
 He was a clinical professor of neurosurgery at the University of Southern California, Adjunct Professor of Psychology at UCLA, and a visiting professor at Caltech.

-Childhood, education and family
+Early life and education

 Joseph E. "Joe" Bogen was born on July 13, 1926, in Cincinnati, Ohio.

 He was raised in Ohio, moved to Southern California at 16 and graduated from Monrovia High School, Monrovia, California in 1943.
 He began undergraduate studies at Caltech in 1943, but left to join the United States Navy in 1944.
 He was deployed to the South Pacific and was honorably discharged in 1946.
-He completed his undergraduate education at Whittier College and received a B.A. in Economics in 1949.
+He completed his undergraduate education at Whittier College and received a B.A. in economics in 1949.
 He enrolled in the University of Cincinnati and UCLA, followed by the USC School of Medicine.

-In 1955, he married the former Glenda A. Miksch, R.N.
-They had three children, a boy named Glenn David, who died in infancy, and two daughters, Meriel and Mira.